RDS Cross-Region Read Replicas create an asynchronously replicated read-only DB instance in a secondary AWS Region.

 Replace RDS with Redshift for the batch analysis and SQS to send a message to the on-premises system to update the dashboard

-Create an RDS Read Replica for the batch analysis and SNS to notify me on-premises system to update the dashboard
+Create an RDS Read Replica for the batch analysis and SNS to notify the on-premises system to update the dashboard

 Create an RDS Read Replica for the batch analysis and SQS to send a message to the on-premises system to update the dashboard.